ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 	</div>
 </div>

 The results show a very clear trend, with ESLint usage still rising while all other linting tools seem to be trending downwards in their usage levels.
-76.07% of respondents said that they use ESLint, a rise of 15.39% from last year's results.
+76.07% of respondents said that they use ESLint, a rise of +15.39% from last year's results.

+Some of the gain in ESLint usage could be down to the TSLint team’s decision back in February to deprecate TSLint and focus their efforts on [improving ESLint's TypeScript support](https://medium.com/palantir/tslint-in-2019-1a144c2317a9).

 The number of respondents who said that they don't use a JavaScript Linter also fell this year to 11.98%.
 That means that 88.02% of developers are now using a tool to help them in this area - that's a rise of 3.42% from the 84.6% of respondents that said the same 12 months ago.